tbrowder/PDF-Document/README.md

 ==================

 Currently the the module provides routines and constants as used in the example program shown in the **SYNOPSIS**.
 In addition, other graphics and text examples are shown in the `/dev` directory including showing phases of the Moon, creating grids, using landscape orientation, and using A4 paper.

+There is also a font factory which eases selection and use of multiple fonts.
+Fonts included are all the standard PostScript fonts plus a font used to create bank checks: **MICREncoding** The PS fonts are free for any use, but the MICR font is only free for non-commercial use.
+See its **license.txt** file in the `/resources/fonts/micr/unzipped` directory.

 More work is planned including: